dwp/dataworks-admin-utils/README.md

 The following overrides can be passed through as config params from the environment jobs to the generate snapshots task in the pipelines:

-* `GENERATE_SNAPSHOTS_TOPICS_OVERRIDE` -> a string to denote the specific topics/collections to be exported from HBase in to the generated snapshots, can be either "ALL" for the full default topic list, a comma seperated list of full Kafka topic names representing the desired collections (i.e. `db.core.toDo,db.agentCore.agentToDo`) or if not passed in it defaults to generated topic names each run.
+* `GENERATE_SNAPSHOTS_TOPICS_OVERRIDE` -> a string to denote the specific topics/collections to be exported from HBase in to the generated snapshots.
+Can be either "ALL" for the full default topic list, a comma separated list of full Kafka topic names representing the desired collections (i.e. `db.core.aaa,db.agentCore.bbbb`) or if not passed in it defaults to the job name.
 * `SNAPSHOT_TYPE` -> either `full` or `incremental` to denote which type of snapshots to create - there are specific jobs for each scenario per environment so it is recommended not to edit this.
 * `GENERATE_SNAPSHOTS_START_TIME_OVERRIDE` -> if snapshot type passed in as "incremental" this can be used to provide the start time cut off for records to include in the incremental snapshot - must be a valid date in the format `%Y-%m-%dT%H:%M:%S.%f` and will default to midnight yesterday if not passed in.
 * `GENERATE_SNAPSHOTS_END_TIME_OVERRIDE` -> if snapshot type passed in as "incremental" this can be used to provide the end time cut off for records to include in the incremental snapshot - must be a valid date in the format `%Y-%m-%dT%H:%M:%S.%f` and will default to midnight today if not passed in.